From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Built to protect Lisbon from imminent attacks, the Castelo de São Jorge is one of the oldest buildings in the city and a national monument.
 Situated on top of a hill, the building is marked by more than 8 centuries of battles and Moorish history.

-Besides admiring the castle’s construction, it is possible to climb one of the towers for a privileged view of the Lisbon landscape from a height of more than 320 ft.
+Besides admiring the castle’s construction, climbing one of the towers for a privileged view of the Lisbon landscape from a height of more than 320 ft is possible.

-The castle complex consists of the castle itself, some auxiliary buildings, ruins, gardens, and a large square with a terrace.
+The castle complex comprises the castle itself, various auxiliary buildings, ruins, gardens, and a large square with a terrace.

 This iron elevator was built over 100 years ago to connect the Lower Town to the Upper Town.
 Today, it is one of Lisbon’s main landmarks, as it offers visitors a panoramic view of the entire city.